 Differences between energy sources

 When compared with green energy sources, traditional sources generate more energy.
 In the U.S., 65% of electricity was generated by fossil fuels, 20% from nuclear energy, and 15% from green energy sources in 2016.
 This is because the world cannot survive completely on green sources right now.
 Traditional sources also receive more support from the government than green sources do.
 In 2011, more than $500 billion was given in subsidies to the traditional energy sector which is quite a large amount.
 The green energy sector received six times less than that amount in the same year.
 Some countries have a greater amount of water (rivers, seas, and oceans) and sunlight compared to others.
 It creates problems for them because they cannot generate as much energy as required by people.
 So, in those areas, traditional energy sources are a better option.
 Fossil fuels can be easily transported from one country to another.
 However, with the supply becoming smaller and smaller, it is harder to mine, extract, and search for coal, oil, and natural gas.
 Disputes have also emerged among countries because oil is present in a greater quantity in only a few places.

 Since the government’s support for traditional sources is greater, investors prefer these sources.
-This, in turn, makes the market for the traditional sources extremely profitable.
+This, in turn, makes the market for traditional sources extremely profitable.
 Traditional energy sources are also cost-effective because the initial cost of green energy sources is high.
 But supporters of traditional energy do not consider the external cost of using fossil fuels.
 The external costs include pollution, climate change, and public health.
-According to the US Energy Information Administration, adding external price to existing coal price makes it 18 cents/kWh which is more than wind (8.19 cents/kWh), geothermal (9.18 cents/kWh), biomass (9.95 cents/kWh), and hydro (5.85 kWh).
+According to the US Energy Information Administration, adding an external price to the existing coal price makes it 18 cents/kWh which is more than wind (8.19 cents/kWh), geothermal (9.18 cents/kWh), biomass (9.95 cents/kWh), and hydro (5.85 kWh).